The Pillars of a Real SEO Audit

 Many SEO “audits” are automated exports (from SEO subscription software) wrapped in light commentary.
 You’ll most often find this with low-cost SEO providers.

-A real SEO audit is not a checklist.
+A high-value SEO audit is not a checklist.
 It is a diagnostic system designed to reveal how search engines and AI systems interpret, trust, and route users to your brand.
 It is an investigation of your website for troubleshooting purposes.

 At Greenlane, our audits always provide the what (is the problem), why (it’s a problem), and how (to fix the problem).